jamesj2/datatables-searchpanes/readme.md

-## Example of DataTables Upload Many issue with dbClean()
+## Example of DataTables Searchpanes null issue.

-When using dbClean with the tableField parameter it causes images to be removed with field validation fails.
+Using search panes with null values.
+The server side search doesn't work properly.

 A copy of the editor library with bootstrap 4 is required.
 Please download and place it in the root and name it Editor-PHP.zip.

-Run the following;
+Run the following:

 ```shell script
 cp .env.example .env
 touch database/database.sqlite